George Wesler

 NPK Fertilizer

-When man began using artificial fertilizers containing ammonia, nitrogen, phosphate, and potash, it was learned that crop yields could be greatly increased.
-But what appeared to be a blessing has become a curse.
-According to the Complete Book of Minerals for Health by Rodale Press, manufactured inorganic fertilizers upset the delicate balance of minerals and organisms in humus-rich soil by killing off beneficial microorganisms and bacteria and lacking in the naturally occurring minerals, they are less available to plants.
-Inorganic, meaning “toxic, synthetic, dead and inert,” ammonium-based fertilizers, herbicides, and pesticides kill the precious microorganisms essential to creating organic complexes in the soil.
-Organic means “carbon-based, containing life and living.”
+When humans began using artificial fertilizers containing ammonia, nitrogen, phosphate, and potash, it was discovered that crop yields could be greatly increased.
+However, what initially appeared to be a blessing has, in many ways, become a curse.
+According to The Complete Book of Minerals for Health, manufactured inorganic fertilizers can disrupt the delicate balance of minerals and living organisms in humus-rich soil.